 During the Covid-19 Crisis, we need your support more than ever.
 Unlike the majority of the museums nationally that have a largest percent of their budgets income from grants and donations, the Northwest Railway Museum's budget is largely funded through earned revenue from our programs supplemented with a smaller percent of funding for projects from grants and donations.
 With the current world health crisis, we are closed by order of the governor and can not operate our normal programs to bring in revenue to cover our expenses.
 We are cutting all non-essential expenses but we need additional help to sustain the museum.
 Please consider helping fund the Museum until we can reopen.

 Locomotive 924.
-Rehabilitation of this former Northern Pacific Railway steam locomotive has been underway for the last two years.
+Rehabilitation of this former Northern Pacific Railway steam locomotive is nearly complete!
 This multi-year effort will allow this 1899-built steam locomotive to operate again!
 924 is a City of Snoqualmie and King County Landmark.
-The locomotive cab and running gear are two of the undertakings contributions are supporting this year, and some additional boiler work is taking place early next year.
+The locomotive cab and running gear are two of the undertakings contributions are supporting this year.
 Recent work has included rehabilitation of the steam appliances.

 Parlor car 1799.
 Parlor cars were extra fare cars on passenger trains that catered to the needs of the more affluent.
 1799 operated between Seattle and Yakima on through trains.
-This former Northern Pacific Railway parlor car is located on an island in Puget Sound, and is included on the Washington Trust for Historic Preservation’s Most Endangered Places list.
-The owners have offered the car as a donation provided it is removed from the site.
-The project is ready to proceed pending receipt of development permits, which is expected to occur early in 2018.
-Support is being directed towards the cost of crane, barge and trucking fees.
+This former Northern Pacific Railway parlor car was located on an island in Puget Sound, and was included on the Washington Trust for Historic Preservation’s Most Endangered Places list.
+The project is ready to proceed pending additional funding.
+Support is being directed towards the cost of restoration.

 Interurban car 523.
 The Puget Sound Electric Railway operated electric trains between Seattle and Tacoma from 1902 through 1928.
 Car 523 is the only known surviving car, and originally served as a combination coach/parlor/observation car.
-It arrived in Snoqualmie in September.
-Support towards this project will help funding a complete assessment, and the first phase of its structural rehabilitation to repair side sill damage caused by the car’s reuse as a residential home.
+It arrived in Snoqualmie in September 2017.
+Support towards this project will help funding the first phase of its structural rehabilitation to repair side sill damage caused by the car’s reuse as a residential home.

 The Crisis Fund is a great way to support the Northwest Railway Museum without designated a specific project or initiative.
 Support received designated towards the general fund will be used for covering essential expenses during the Covid-19 closure.